AI Trail Analysis

 Wildlife & plants⌄

-Hikers can expect to see common forest animals like deer and squirrels, along with a variety of bird species.
-The trail is renowned for its dense thickets of mountain laurel and rhododendron, which bloom beautifully in late spring/early summer, alongside diverse wildflowers throughout the warmer months.
+Hikers can expect to see common forest animals like deer and squirrels.
+The trail is renowned for its dense rhododendron and mountain laurel thickets, which are spectacular when in bloom.
+Spring brings a beautiful display of various wildflowers along the path.

 Trail conditions⌄